Healthy Families America

 A: As a consumer, you have the right to terminate your relationship with a Healthy Families-TIP provider anytime you wish for any reason.
 All Healthy Families-TIP programs seek to improve the services they are able to provide, and would appreciate honest feedback from you, the consumer, should you wish to terminate services early.
 Sometimes, home visitors may provide you with a survey at the end of your services to allow you the opportunity to describe your experiences with program services.
-If you are not given this option, but would still like to give feedback, contact the Program Supervisor of the Healthy Families program you are enrolled with, and they will be more than happy to hear from you.
+If you are not given this option, but would still like to give feedback, contact the Program Supervisor of the Healthy Families-TIP program you are enrolled with, and they will be more than happy to hear from you.

 Q: My DCP&P/Social Service worker is telling me that I am mandated to participate in this program.
 How does this requirement correlate with the voluntary nature of program services?

 A: Healthy Families-TIP programs operate independently of DCP&P and social services.
 Healthy Families-TIP will always offer consumers the right to terminate services at any time.
 However, we cannot prevent DCP&P or social services from mandating your participation in our programs for their own program requirements.